 The IDMA is typically a two-year program.
 It is designed for students who have already had at least two years of Chinese or Japanese language study.
 A strong academic record is required, with evidence of course work in one or more of the disciplines of greatest interest.
 Finally, the applicant’s academic interests must be compatible with the expertise of the EALL and other East Asian faculty at the University of Pittsburgh.

 University of Pittsburgh Application

 The deadline each year for submitting applications is January 15.
-Notification can be expected by the middle of March.
+Notification can be expected with several weeks.
 The program admits students only for the Fall Term.

 There is a $75 application fee, payable by credit card, as part of the online application process.

 Statement of Purpose

 The IDMA application requires a statement of purpose of approximately 500-600 words in length, written in English.
 For the essay, applicants are asked to choose one book that has influenced them in applying to the IDMA program.
 The essay should summarize its content, and critically analyze its impact on the applicant as a scholar.
 Through this exercise, you should aim to demonstrate evidence of intellectual curiosity, outline how you have engaged with a research problem in the past, and identify a question you would like to guide your research going forward.
 Your application will be stronger if you plan to take advantage of our strength in media and performance studies with a digital orientation.
 The applicant should bear in mind that autobiographical information has little relevance to the statement.

 Transcripts of All Credits

 An official transcript is required from each undergraduate (and graduate, if applicable) school attended (one copy of each transcript).
 The cumulative undergraduate GPA must be 3.0 or higher on a 4.0 scale.

 Three Letters of Recommendation